Autonomous Agent Organization

 The product managers.

 3 specialized PMs that evaluate managed Sitecore repositories as product surfaces.
-Each consumes upstream research and CI briefs, inspects the actual repo, and produces a prioritized task backlog with migration pressure, package maturity, and ecosystem alignment assessments.
+Each consumes upstream research and CI briefs, inspects the actual repo, and produces a register of initiatives — JPD-altitude bets gated by altitude and control — rather than a granular task backlog.
+A chosen initiative is promoted into delivery via /create-prd or /create-frd.

 PM-S